evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h3>Problem formulation</h3>

 <p>We had a lot of freedom when completing the semester project.
 One of our tasks was to choose a problem and research questions to define the scope of the project.
 We received the dataset from our supervisor, who works with the Danish company Jobindex.
 To formulate a problem statement and research questions, we used our knowledge of previous research and the background information described above.
 We also familiarized ourselves with the dataset and its contents.
-In the end, we identified at the following problem statement:</p>
+In the end, we identified the following problem statement:</p>

 <ProblemDef definition="How can we use search log data to understand how the search behavior of recruiters
 using the Jobindex search engine varies based on the industry?" />

-<p>In order to investigate the search behavior of recruiters in the best possible way and to look at various metrics, we defined five research questions that we examined in more detail in our log analysis:</p>
+<p>To investigate the search behavior of recruiters in the best possible way and to look at various metrics, we defined five research questions that we examined in more detail in our log analysis:</p>

 <ol>
     <li>How does the <strong>use of filters</strong> by recruiters differ between various industries?</li>
     <li>How does the <strong>complexity of search queries</strong> by the recruiters differ depending on the industry?</li>
     <li>How does the industry affect the <strong>time spent</strong> on recruiting?</li>
-    <li>How does the <strong>seasonality</strong> influence the number of searches per industry?</li>
+    <li>How does <strong>seasonality</strong> influence the number of searches per industry?</li>
     <li>How does the industry affect the <strong>number of contacted candidates</strong> and their <strong>response rate</strong>?</li>
 </ol>